OP-TED/ted-xml-data-converter/Installation.md

 ### Saxon, or another XSLT processor

 A processor for XSLT version 2.0 is required.
-This converter has only been tested using the free version of Saxon, Saxon-9 HE, available from https://sourceforge.net/projects/saxon/files/Saxon-HE/9.9/.
+This converter has only been tested using the open-source version of Saxon, Saxon-9 HE, available from https://sourceforge.net/projects/saxon/files/Saxon-HE/9.9/.
 The installation instructions are here: https://www.saxonica.com/html/documentation9.9/about/installationjava/.
 Make sure the saxon9he.jar file is in the Java CLASSPATH environment variable.

 Documentation on running XSL using Saxon9 is available here: https://saxonica.com/documentation9.9/index.html#!using-xsl